-(2) The amounts reported in the Stock Awards and Option Awards columns represent the grant date fair value of the restricted stock awards and stock options to purchase shares of our common stock granted to our named executive officers as computed in accordance with ASC Topic 718.
-The assumptions used in calculating the grant date fair value of the restricted stock awards and stock options reported in these columns are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K. Note that the amounts reported in these columns do not correspond to the actual economic value that may be received by the named executive officers from their restricted stock awards or stock options.
+(1) The amounts reported in the Stock Awards and Option Awards columns represent the grant date fair value of the restricted stock unit awards and stock options to purchase shares of our common stock granted to our named executive officers as computed in accordance with ASC Topic 718.
+The assumptions used in calculating the grant date fair value of the restricted stock unit awards and stock options reported in these columns are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K filed with the Securities Exchange Commission on September 18, 2014.
+Note that the amounts reported in these columns do not correspond to the actual economic value that may be received by the named executive officers from their restricted stock unit awards or stock options.